DieTechniker/3rdparty-privacy-proxy/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system ...
+Use the Maven Central dependency within your code.

 ## Configuration

-All configuration is done within the ```application.yml``` config file.
-This is where you will place your assets to download by listing remote endpoints and target filenames, configure local directory paths as well as the dev, prod and whatever profiles you require.
-Those values can then be used within your implementations.
-Check out the supplied example config and implementations to get an idea what can be configured.
-The configuration is based on yaml.
+All configuration is done within the ```application.yml``` config file of your implementation code.
+Your code will use this library as a dependency.
+So do not change something within this base code.

 ## Built With